LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/getting-started.md

 * Create/Edit a profile and add the relevant FaaS-* permission to it

+#### Configure SSO unified login

+In case the [single sign-on (SSO) unified login feature](https://knowledge.liveperson.com/security-regulations-login-sso-unified-login.html) is enabled for your account, then the normal login flow cannot be used to login into LivePerson Functions.

+Please follow this steps in order to get SSO unified login working with LivePerson Functions:

+* Contact your LivePerson account representative to get SSO Unified Login feature enabled for your account.

+* Once SSO Unified Login is enabled for your account, you can use *https://faas.liveperson.net/api/sso/login?accountId=<accountId>* to login into LivePerson Functions.

+<div class="important">Make sure to be logged into LiveEngage before accessing LivePerson Functions from your account.</div>

 #### Function Layout and Framework

 In order for your function to work with LivePerson Functions seamlessly it has to follow a certain pattern.
 This pattern can be viewed below.